-For an evening meal I would probably take them to Cognito on the Corner (1 Mid Stocket Road; tel.
-01224 977896), up in Rosemount.
+For an evening meal, I would probably take them to Milton on the Corner (1 Mid Stocket Road; tel.
+01224 977 896), up in Rosemount.
 It’s a really nice bistro and bar-type setup.
 You get a lot of different menu options: fish, meat, vegetarian or vegan options.
 I’m not one for ordering macaroni cheese when I’m out but it’s a really good macaroni cheese there.
 And good wine.

-For lunch I’d go to Food Story (13-15 Thistle Street) in the city centre.
+For lunch, I’d go to Food Story (13-15 Thistle Street) in the city centre.
 It’s a vegan- and vegetarian-friendly café.
-The do really good salad bowls and superfood granolas, really good coffees and cinnamon buns.
+They do really good salad bowls and superfood granolas, really good coffees and cinnamon buns.